21 Must-Have Miami Foods

 The Vibe

 There’s a reason Nikki Beach is one of the hottest spots in town for great Miami food.
-A chic and slightly Bohemian spot with cabanas and mesh tents for shade, you can dine on the soft white sand.
+A chic and slightly Bohemian spot with cabanas and mesh tents for shade, you can dine on soft white sand.
 An upscale, beach-chic dress code is enforced at this dual restaurant and beach club.
 The venue also hosts live music and special events throughout the season.

 What to Order

-Nikki Beach | 1 Ocean Dr., Miami, FL 33139 | $$$
+Nikki Beach | 1 Ocean Drive, Miami, FL 33139 | $$$

 6. Fresh Pasta at Macchialina